houshmand-2005/vohulang/README.md

 At first you need install Rust and Cargo you can do it by this tutorial <a href="https://www.rust-lang.org/tools/install">Install Rust</a>
-then you can build and complie this project (in release mode ) :
+then you can build and compile this project (in release mode ) :

 ```bash
 cargo build --release